yalcinkose/installation/README.md

-# installation
+# devops-tools-installation
-DevOps Tools Installation Commands
+DevOps Tools Installation Commands For Amazon Linux EC2

 **First of all update the installed packages and package cache on your instance.**